Monday, 16 December 2024

 Newark, Ironbound 2000

-In the 1970s, Brazilians were resigned to never speak to their loved ones left in the old country once they arrived in the USA.
-Now, one had telephone exchanges in the main roads where one could talk for hours with relatives without being bankrupt.
+In the 1970s, Brazilians were resigned to never speaking to their loved ones left in the old country once they arrived in the USA.
+Now, one had telephone exchanges on the main roads where one could talk for hours with relatives without being bankrupt.

 Saint Stephan's Lutheran Church in the Ironbound...at intersection Ferry Street & Wilson Avenue.